CMU-Heinz-95702/lab6-rmi-programming/README.md

 # 95-702 Distributed Systems             RMI Programming

-In our video lecture on service design, we mainly focused on web services.
-But, you may recall, binary approaches were also discussed.
-Binary approaches, the video points out, are typically far faster than web service based solutions using json or xml messages.
+Binary approaches to RPC or RMI are typically far faster than web service based solutions using json or xml messages.
 If a binary message is passed from one machine to another, and if the two machines are using the same programming language, very little translation work needs to be done.
 This may result in a much faster